L-Marcel/exe-classwork/README.en-US.md

 <br/>

+<p><strong>Warning:</strong> unfortunately this project was closed due to the limitations of the free plans to which we are dependent in view of the lack of investment.</p>

 <p>A tool for analyzing GitHub repositories focused on helping teachers to monitor their students' software development process results.</p>

 <div id="grid">